github/explore/topics/home-assistant/index.md

 short_description: Open source home automation that puts local control and privacy first.
 url: https://www.home-assistant.io
 ---
-Home Assistant is an open source home automation that puts local control and privacy first.
-Powered by a worldwide community of tinkerers and DIY enthusiasts.
-Perfect to run on a Raspberry Pi or a local server.
+Home Assistant is an open source home automation system that puts local control and privacy first.
+It is powered by a worldwide community of tinkerers and DIY enthusiasts, perfectly suited to run on a Raspberry Pi or a local server.